gariepyt/cs325_project2/README.txt

 The results will be output to the filename.txt file The output from each file will be written to the file

-We have also included the spreadsheet containing our results data:
 _______